Meet Our Team

 Matt Hertzog (he/his)

-Matt is a Program Manager in the Marysville office.
+Matt is the Senior Manager of Programs and Operations in the Marysville office.
 He is a Marine veteran who discovered his true calling in social work through moments of connection and advocacy while serving others in crisis.
 His work is rooted in the belief that every person deserves access to the tools and support necessary to live independently and with dignity.
 Passionate about housing stability, public benefit navigation, and neurodiversity-informed support, Matt advocates for inclusive systems that honor self-determination and equity.
 He is especially committed to uplifting veterans, people with disabilities, and underserved communities through person-centered, trauma-informed practice.

 Owen Taylor (he/his)

-Graphic Design Lead / Independent Living Coordinator (Marysville)
+Graphic Design Lead / Independent Living Coordinator (North Sound Team)

 Owen Taylor serves as a Lead Graphic Designer for CFI and an IL Coordinator at the Marysville Office, where he is committed to supporting the disability community with humility and respect.
 With a rich professional background, Owen has garnered extensive experience in disability advocacy, volunteering for over ten years with the Washington State Youth Leadership Forum, under the oversight of the Governor’s Committee on Disability Issues and Employment.
 Throughout his education, he actively engaged in student disability advocacy at various institutions, including Edmonds College, the University of Washington, and Oregon State University.
 In addition to his advocacy work, Owen enjoys applying his creative talents at CFI.
 He holds three degrees in the arts: an Associate degree in Visual Arts from Edmonds College, a bachelor's degree in interdisciplinary visual arts from the University of Washington, where he also completed a minor in Disability Studies, and another bachelor's degree in graphic design from Oregon State University.
 Owen grew up in Western Washington and lives in the North Sound with his wife and cat.